drhelius/grpc-demo/README.md

 These templates define all the manifests needed in order to get the services deployed and working.

-The parameters allow you configure the services image, version, replicas and resources.
+The parameters allow you to configure the services image, version, replicas and resources.

-The `APP_NAME` parameter is just an identifier to label all the manifests created by the templates and organize the view in the Developer Console.
+The `APP_NAME` parameter is just an identifier to label all the manifests created by the templates and organize the view in the OpenShift Developer Console.

-The `grpc-demo-template-istio.yaml` template expects an additional `ACCOUNT_ROUTE` parameter to expose the account service using an [Ingress Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
-Make sure to provide a valid fqdn for this route that makes sense in your cluster.
+The `grpc-demo-template-istio.yaml` template expects an additional `ACCOUNT_ROUTE` parameter to expose the Account service using an [Ingress Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
+Make sure to provide a valid *fqdn* for this route that makes sense in your cluster.
 The default value `account-grpc-demo.mycluster.com` is just a placeholder and will not work out of the box.

 ## 5 - Creating a Kubernetes Operator for deploying services